New Spring 2023 Middle Grade

 To make matters worse, Shannon’s eccentric and opinionated grandmother moves in with her and her mom after a fluke house fire.
 As opening night approaches, Shannon feels pressure to save her friendship with Elise, to make Mom and Grandma Ruby act like grown-ups, and to follow the old theater adage The show must go on.

-Songs of America (Adapted for Young Readers) By Jon Meacham and Tim McGraw
+Songs of America: Young Reader's Edition By Jon Meacham and Tim McGraw

 An adaptation for young readers of the outstanding adult bestseller by Pulitzer Prize–winning writer Jon Meacham and Grammy Award–winning artist Tim McGraw celebrating America and the music that shaped it.